PyaePhyoAung98/Vending-Machine/README.md

 # Vending-Machine
-#This is prototype of vending machine.
+#This is a prototype of vending machine.
 #For Students project
 #